Evansville man robbed at gunpoint

 This is just the latest in a series of gun-related crimes this summer that have plagued the Tri-State area.
 Early on Tuesday morning, a man on a bicycle was shot by another man wearing a black mask as well, though there is no connection known at this time.

-If someone has any information about this incident, please contact the EPD tip line as soon as possible
+If someone has any information about this incident, contact the EPD tip line as soon as possible.